baraline/convst/README.md

 ## Installation

 The package was built and is using Python 3.8+ as default.
-If inquieries are made for support of earlier version of Python, i will make the adjustements.
+If inquiries are made for support of earlier version of Python, i will make the adjustments.

 The recommended way to install the latest stable version is to use pip with `pip install convst`.
-To install the package from sources you can download the latest version on github and run `python setup.py install`.
-This should install the package and automaticaly look for the dependencies using `pip`.
+To install the package from sources, you can download the latest version on GitHub and run `python setup.py install`.
+This should install the package and automatically look for the dependencies using `pip`.

 We recommend doing this in a new virtual environment using anaconda to avoid any conflict with an existing installation.
 If you wish to install dependencies individually, you can see dependencies in the `requierements.txt` file.

 An optional dependency that can help speed up numba, which is used in our implementation, is the Intel vector math library (SVML).
 When using conda it can be installed by running `conda install -c numba icc_rt`.
-I didn't test the behavior with AMD processors but i suspect it won't work.
+I didn't test the behavior with AMD processors, but I suspect it won't work.

 ## Tutorial
 We give here a minimal example to run the `RDST` algorithm on any dataset of the UCR archive using the sktime API to fect dataset: